-Posted: 12/11/2020 at 2:00 p.m.
+Posted: 12/30/2020 at 10:00 a.m.

 First Steps for Candidates Running for a City Office

 This quick-start guide for candidates seeking a city office is not intended to provide comprehensive information.
 For more details, including information on political advertising requirements, fundraising rules, and filing schedules, see the Texas Ethics Commission's (TEC) website at www.ethics.state.tx.us.